1. It is possible to build carbon-rich, water-holding soil organic matter by working with the natural processes of photosynthesis and decay.

 If you are one of these people, or you are interested in helping these people, please contact us.

 The Soil Carbon Challenge measures soil carbon change with permanent plots, field sampling, and elemental analysis (CN analyzer).
-Our projection is that baseline plots should be resampled at years 3, 6, and 10.
+Our projection is that baseline plots could be resampled at years 3, 6, and 10, depending on availability of samplers, and what's practical.
 See the procedure and deliverables.

 Recognizing that the biological carbon cycle in a field or landscape has large variability over time, and that human decisions have an enormous impact on how this carbon cycle functions, let's seek out this variability, measure it accurately, and learn from it on a case-by-case basis.